SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Depending on the language, strings may be mutable or immutable.
 In general, more languages lean to the immutable string direction.
 Languages with mutable strings I know include Perl, Ruby.
+While it may be tempting to change strings by assigning to indices, in languages with immutable strings, it does not work.
+However, in JS in non-strict mode it will not trow an error
 If a language has immutable strings, string operations actually create a new string.
 In many languages, especially those that do not have a char type, string literals can be indicated either with single or double quotes.
 In languages that have a char type, the char type is generally indicated with single quotes, and the string type with double quotes.
 Examples: C#, Java, Rust